Hierarchical Language Models for Semantic Navigation and Manipulation in an Aerial-Ground Robotic System: Related Works

 \subsection{Vision-Language Models for Robotic Perception}

+Vision has long served as the primary modality for robotic perception, enabling scene understanding through object detection, recognition, and spatial reasoning.
+Progress in vision-based learning has further enhanced robots’ perception, particularly for aerial platforms~\cite{xiao2025vision}, pushing their agility and autonomy beyond classical pipelines, but challenges remain in semantic generalization.

-General-purpose VLMs, such as CLIP~\cite{clip} and Vision Transformers~\cite{visontransformer}, effectively bridge visual inputs and semantic understanding.
-However, these models typically lack precise spatial reasoning capabilities needed for robotic applications.
-On the other hand, specialized models like RT-series~\cite{rt2,rtx} integrate action grounding directly into Vision-Language-Action (VLA), enabling end-to-end robot control, yet they still face challenges in accurate localization.
+Recent advances in VLMs, such as CLIP~\cite{clip} and Vision Transformers~\cite{visontransformer}, bridge visual inputs with semantic concepts, providing a richer understanding of task-relevant entities.
+However, these general-purpose VLMs still lack precise spatial reasoning, which is essential for robotic navigation and manipulation.
+In parallel, specialized Vision-Language-Action (VLA) models like the RT-series~\cite{rt2,rtx} integrate perception with action grounding for end-to-end robot control, but they continue to face challenges in fine-grained localization.

-Our approach addresses these limitations by employing GridMask-based fine-tuning, enhancing the VLM’s 2D recognition and semantic labeling performance.
-This method supports both global semantic mapping and local navigation and manipulation tasks in aerial-ground robotic systems.
+To address these limitations, we employ GridMask-based fine-tuning, which strengthens the VLM’s ability in spatially aware recognition and semantic labeling.
+This fine-tuned VLM serves as the semantic engine of our aerial–ground framework, supporting both global semantic mapping and local navigation and manipulation tasks.